jniemann66/ferocious/readme.md

 ## Description of Code

-Ferocious File Converter was originally developed using Qt 5.5 on Windows, but also runs just fine on Linux and macOS.
+Ferocious File Converter in written in C++ using Qt.
+It was originally developed for Windows, but also runs just fine on Linux and macOS.

 ## Motivation